difbit/difbit.io/README.md

 7. `$ git add .` and `$ git commit -m "Update boilerplate for use with my domain"` and then push to GitHub (`$ git push origin gh-pages` for Project Pages or `$ git push origin main` for User or Organization Pages) - the example site should now be live on your domain
 8. Create your own site
    - Write your own React components, create your own routes, and add your own style
-     - Note that the example site is styled with [Stitches][stitches] and uses [React Interactive][reactinteractive] for the links and other interactive components.
+     - Note that the example site is created with all inline styles and uses [React Interactive][reactinteractive] for the links and other interactive components (there is no CSS except for a reset in `index.html`)
    - Change the [title in `index.html`][indexhtmltitle] and the [title in `404.html`][404htmltitle] to your site's title
    - Remove the [favicon links][favicon] from the header of `index.html` and the [`favicon` directory][favicondir].
    - Update or delete [`robots.txt`][robots] and [`sitemap.txt`][sitemap] as you see fit (see SEO section below for more info)